Dust evolution in zoom-in cosmological simulations of galaxy formation: Results: Evolution of global quantities

 The redshift variations of dust optical properties should be taken into account when interpreting observations by means of dust reprocessing models.
 Some possible consequences of neglecting them can be appreciated from Fig. \ref{fig:seds}, where we show synthetic SEDs of the C6 model galaxy at $z=3$ computed with the public radiative transport code SKIRT\footnote{http://www.skirt.ugent.be} \citep{camps20}, under different assumptions.

 In one case (C6StdMix in the figure) we simply adopted a {\it standard} dust mixture, calibrated to match the average extinction and emission properties of the MW\footnote{More specifically, the standard mixture is that used so far in most GRASIL \citep{silva98} and all GRASIL3D \citep{dominguez14} applications, to compute synthetic SED of galaxies predicted by semi-analytic models and galaxy formation simulations respectively.
 They both allow global variations of the mixture, albeit this feature has been seldom used due to lack of information.
 However, a spatial dependence on these properties, which is required here, is yet not implemented}, that is (see previous Section) characterised by Sil/C and Small/Large ratios close to those predicted by our reference model at $z=0$.
 In this case, the only information on dust derived from the simulation is the total dust content of each SPH particle.
-In another computation (C6 in the figure) we have instead exploited all the information on the local dust abundances for the four categories of grains we follow (graphite and silicate, small and large), by adjusting the mixture at the position of each SPH particle\footnote{We fed SKIRT with a superposition of four spatial distribution of dust densities, each one to represent one of the four grain types followed by our model.
-The size distributions for each of them, provided by suitable input parameters of SKIRT, are the same as that proposed by \cite{silva98}, but having 0.03 $\mu$m as the limiting size to distinguish between small and large grains respectively.
-The normalization of each of the four size distributions is computed at each point according to the local density of the corresponding grain type, as predicted by the simulation.}.
+In another computation (C6 in the figure) we have instead exploited all the information on the local dust abundances for the four categories of grains we follow (graphite and silicate, small and large), by adjusting the mixture at the position of each SPH particle\footnote{ \edi{In this case, we passed to SKIRT a superposition of four spatial distribution of dust densities, one for each of our model's grain types.
+The adopted size distributions are those by \cite{silva98}, but having 0.03 $\mu$m as the limit between large and small grains.
+The local normalizations of the four size distributions are calculated according to the corresponding grain type density.}}.
 Let us first of all consider the SEDs obtained using only the resolved density fields information provided by the simulations, i.e.\ without any further attempt to model the sub-resolution geometry (see below).
 These are the blue and black dotted lines for the two above assumptions on the dust mixture respectively.
 The differences between the two cases are rather important, particularly around the far IR peak and in the mid IR regime, where the use of the standard mixture under-predicts the specific luminosity by up to $\sim 50\%$.
 Adopting the mixture predicted by the simulation, the optical and UV stellar flux turns out to be about $10 \%$ more absorbed, and the IR power increases correspondingly.
 Also, the optical and UV spectral slopes are affected.